Pool Sanitizers, Part 1: Chlorine

 • Available chlorine by volume: 100%

-• pH: <1.0 (extremely acidic)
+• pH: <1.0 when dissolved in water

 Pros: Chlorine gas is pure and fast-acting.
 If you can even use it anymore, it's generally cheap and can be added quickly to water.

 Cons: Chlorine gas is hazardous and therefore outlawed in most places.
 It's hard to find, and even if you can, it takes special equipment and transportation precautions to use it.
 Injecting chlorine gas is harder than simply pouring in a product.
-The other negative of gas chlorine is it's extreme acidity.
+The other negative of gas chlorine is it's acidity.
 It will drop pH and alkalinity every time you use it.

 How to use Gas Chlorine